tcrurav/SkillsVR/README.md

 Each video should have:
 * A video file in the form Video-n.mp4 (`n` is a number starting with 1)
 * A thumbnail foto file in the form Thumbnail-n.mp4

+You have to edit title and description for every video in Assets/Scripts/PanelManager.cs/InitializePanels() as well.

 Enjoy!!!